khulnasoft/devkit/docs/deprecated.md

 # Deprecated features

-This page provides an overview of features that are deprecated in BuildKit.
+This page provides an overview of features that are deprecated in DevKit.

-As changes are made to BuildKit there may be times when existing features need to be removed or replaced with newer features.
-Before an existing feature is removed it is labeled as "deprecated" within the documentation and remains in BuildKit for at least one stable release unless specified explicitly otherwise.
+As changes are made to DevKit there may be times when existing features need to be removed or replaced with newer features.
+Before an existing feature is removed it is labeled as "deprecated" within the documentation and remains in DevKit for at least one stable release unless specified explicitly otherwise.
 After that time it may be removed.

 Users are expected to take note of the list of deprecated features each release